 Rubbing alcohol and vinegar

 Vinegar is a universal cleaner that can be found in almost every kitchen.
 Because of its versatility and natural origins, a lot of households use it as a basic ingredient for green cleaning products.
-It has also proven to remove a great number of upholstery stains, including such a persistent stain as spilt red wine.
+It has also proven to remove a great number of upholstery stains, including such a persistent stain as spilt red wine and even pee stains.

 Because vinegar is mildly acidic, it stymies many forms of bacteria and fungus, making it a perfect cleaner for the mould as well.
 This is how you remove mould from fabric with vinegar: